mrjgreen/phroute/README.md

 #### Credit to nikic/FastRoute.

 While the bulk of the library and extensive unit tests are my own, full credit for the work and benchmarking surrounding the fast routing engine must go to [nikic/FastRoute](https://github.com/nikic/FastRoute).
-Some modifications to the core suit the new library wrapper, and additional features such as optional route parameters etc...
+Many modifications to the core have been made suit the new library wrapper, and additional features such as optional route parameters etc...

 This library provides a fast implementation of a regular expression based router.
 [Blog post explaining how the implementation works and why it is fast.](http://nikic.github.io/2014/02/18/Fast-request-routing-using-regular-expressions.html)